HuRef: HUman-REadable Fingerprint for Large Language Models: Open-sourced Independently Trained LLMs

 In this experiment, we aimed to gather diverse models covering various parameter sizes.
-For the widely used LLaMA models, we included LLaMA-7B, LLaMA-13B, LLaMA-65B, and LLaMA2-7B.
+For the widely used LLaMA models, we included LLaMA-7B, 13B, 65B, LLaMA2-7B and 13B.
 We also incorporated models with similar architectures to LLaMA, such as InternLM-7B, Open\model-7B, and Baichuan-7B.
-To encompass a broader range of parameters, we expanded our collection to include GPT2-Large~\citep{radford2019language}, Cerebras-GPT-1.3B~\citep{dey2023cerebrasgpt}, GPT-Neo-2.7B, and even the largest Falcon-180B.
-Additionally, we considered models like Qwen-7B, RedPajama-7B~\citep{together2023redpajama}, ChatGLM-6B~\citep{du2022glm}, Bloom-7.1B~\citep{workshop2023bloom}, ChatGLM2-6B, Pythia-6.9B and 12B~\citep{biderman2023pythia}, OPT-6.7B and 30B, and GPT-NeoX-20B~\citep{GPT-NeoX-20}, among other commonly used LLMs.
-Finally, We collect a total of 24 open-sourced LLMs with their sizes ranging from 774M (GPT2-Large) to 180B (Falcon-180B).
-We generate their fingerprints, as shown in~\autoref{24 different base LLMs}.
-The similarities between different models were notably low(\autoref{tab:24 LLMs}), further confirming the validity of our proposed method and model.
+To encompass a broader range of parameters, we expanded our collection to include GPT2-Large~\citep{radford2019language}, Cerebras-GPT-1.3B~\citep{dey2023cerebrasgpt}, Qwen-7B, 72B, Galactica-120B and even the largest Falcon-180B.
+Additionally, we considered models like MPT-7B, RedPajama-7B~\citep{together2023redpajama}, ChatGLM-6B~\citep{du2022glm}, Bloom-7.1B~\citep{workshop2023bloom}, ChatGLM2-6B, Pythia-6.9B and 12B~\citep{biderman2023pythia}, OPT-6.7B and 30B, and GPT-NeoX-20B~\citep{GPT-NeoX-20}, among other commonly used LLMs.
+Please refer to \autoref{tab:28 LLMs} for the ICSs between the 28 models.

-\subsection{Independently Trained LLMs in Smaller Scale}
+\section{Independently Trained LLMs in Smaller Scale}

-To validate the uniqueness and stability of the parameter direction of LLMs trained from scratch, we independently trained GPT-NeoX-350M~\citep{GPT-NeoX-20} models on a subset of the Pile dataset~\citep{gao2020pile}.
+To validate the uniqueness and stability of the parameter direction of LLMs trained from scratch, we independently trained GPT-NeoX-350M models on a subset of the Pile dataset~\citep{gao2020pile}.
 First, we examined whether different parameter initializations merely caused by global random seeds result in distinct parameter directions.
 Second, we explored the variation in the model's parameter vector direction during pretraining.

-\subsubsection{GPT-NeoX Models with Different Global Seeds}
+\subsection{GPT-NeoX Models with Different Global Seeds}

 We investigated the impact of global random seeds on the model parameters' direction by independently training 4 GPT-NeoX-350M models on a subset of the Pile dataset.
 These models were trained using different global random number seeds while sharing the same architecture, training data batches, computational resources, and hyperparameters.